 Radiofrequency ablation is performed percutaneously.
-During the procedure, an electrode that generates heat produced by radio waves is used to create a lesion in a sensory nerve with the intent of inhibiting transmission of pain signal from the sensory nerve to the brain.
+During the procedure, an electrode that generates heat produced by radio waves is used to create a lesion in a sensory nerve to inhibit the transmission of pain signals from the sensory nerve to the brain.

-Neurostimulation or electrical stimulation is commonly used for control of chronic pain.
+Neurostimulation, or electrical stimulation is commonly used for control of chronic pain.
 Electrical stimulation can be delivered in three ways: transcutaneously, percutaneously, and using implantable devices.
 Peripherally implanted nerve stimulation entails the placement of electrodes on or near a selected peripheral nerve.
 Targets for stimulation include occipital nerves, auriculotemporal nerves, supraorbital nerves, and sphenopalatine ganglia.